- ABOUT US

 Register 30 days before class to receive an early bird discount.

 CriticalPoint’s Best Practices for Nonsterile to Sterile Compounding Live Training is a one-and-a-half day program designed as an advanced offering of the CriticalPoint Boot Camp Live Training Series.
-This course is designed for those who manage or perform nonsterile to sterile compounding and have either attended CriticalPoint’s Core Skills Class for Nonhazardous Sterile to Sterile Compounding or already possess sound fundamental sterile compounding skills.
+This course is designed for those who manage or perform nonsterile to sterile compounding and have either attended CriticalPoint’s Best Practices for Nonhazardous Sterile to Sterile Compounding class or already possess sound fundamental sterile compounding skills.
 In addition to providing a comprehensive understanding of regulatory requirements, the program also focuses on best practices for nonsterile to sterile compounding.
-It covers both the current USP <797> requirements (2008 version) as well as probable 2019 chapter requirements.

 Attendees will gain an understanding of why nonsterile to sterile compounding is such a serious undertaking and gain an appreciation of the level of control necessary to ensure safe compounded sterile preparations for patients.
 The faculty have demonstrated expertise in running sterile compounding operations.
 Aside from the program lectures, participants are provided with many valuable CriticalPoint tools that may be used as a basis for their own facility practice.